augustinestom/js_technical_documentation/README.md

-#Technical Documentation
+# Technical Documentation

-Responsive Web Design Projects -A Survey Form | FreeCodeCamp
+Responsive Web Design Projects -A Technical documentation page  | FreeCodeCamp

 This is the  project of the Responsive Web Design in Free Code Camp and the objective was to build a Technical Documentation page that meets Free Code Camp's user stories.